google/applied-machine-learning-intensive/v2/07_capstone/capstone_project_introduction.md

 # Project Goals

-* Apply ML concepts and working with data skills learned in the past weeks on a sizeable data and challenging problem
+* Apply technical ML concepts and data skills learned in the first half of the course on a sizeable dataset and challenging problem
-* Apply professional development skills including working in a group with different personalities, giving and receiving feedback, communicating results, and project management
+* Demonstrate professional development skills, such as working in a group with different personalities, giving and receiving feedback, communicating results, and project management
+* Create and facilitate a recorded demo or presentation of capstone project work

 ---